 - 17.3.1 Resit provision is subject to all the following conditions: - (a) A student may resit the failed assessment components of a module only once.
-Where there are extenuating circumstances, the Board of Examiners has discretion to decide whether a further assessment opportunity shall be permitted, unless explicitly prohibited in the rules for the programme, as approved in the validation process. - (b) A student who does not complete the resit by the date specified shall not progress on the programme, except in cases where the process for allowing extenuating circumstances has been followed. - (c) Resits can only take place after the meeting of the Board of Examiners or following agreement by the Chair and the External Examiner of the Board. - (d) A student who successfully completes any required resits within a module shall be awarded the credit for the module and the result capped at the minimum pass mark for the module.
+Where there are extenuating circumstances, the Board of Examiners has discretion to decide whether a further assessment opportunity shall be permitted, unless explicitly prohibited in the rules for the programme, as approved in the validation process and programme specification. - (b) A student who does not complete the resit by the date specified shall not progress the programme, except in cases where the process for allowing extenuating circumstances has been followed. - (c) Resits can only take place after the meeting of the Board of Examiners or following agreement by the Chair and the External Examiner of the Board. - (d) A student who successfully completes any required resits within a module shall be awarded the credit for the module and the result for the individual assessment component capped at the minimum pass mark for the module. - (e) A student shall not be permitted to be reassessed by resit in any module that has received a pass mark, or in a component that has received a mark of 40% or above at UG level, or 50% at PG level. - (f) The resit will normally be carried out by the same combination of written examination, coursework etc. as in the first attempt.

-17.4 Compensation
+17.4 Compensation for marginal failure

-- 17.4.1 Unless otherwise stated in the approved programme specification, compensation will be applied when the following conditions are met: - (a) No more than 20 credits, or one sixth of the total credits, whichever is greater, can be compensated in any one stage of an undergraduate or postgraduate programme. - (b) Compensation is not permitted for modules within awards of less than 120 credits in total. - (c) It can be demonstrated that the learning outcomes of the qualification level have been satisfied.
-The process for evaluating cases will be identified in the programme specification. - (d) A minimum mark of no more than 5 percentage points below the module pass mark has been achieved in the module to be compensated. - (e) Taking the module mark to be compensated into account, an aggregate mark of 40% has been achieved for the qualification level of the undergraduate programme (except in the case of MEng Level 7 where an aggregate mark of 50% has been achieved). - (f) In the case of postgraduate programmes, taking the module mark to be compensated into account, an aggregate mark of 50% has been achieved. - (g) No compensation shall be permitted for any core project/dissertation module, as defined in the programme specification. - (h) A student who receives a compensated pass in a module shall be awarded the credit for the module.
+- 17.4.1 Unless otherwise stated in the approved programme specification (as a result of regulatory requirements), compensation will be applied at stage level and agreed during an examination board when the following conditions are met: - (a) No more than 20 credits, can be compensated in any one stage of an undergraduate or postgraduate programme. - (b) Compensation is not permitted for modules within awards of less than 120 credits in total. - (c) Examination boards should assure themselves that learning outcomes of the qualification level have been satisfied.
+The process for evaluating cases will be identified in the programme specification. - (d) A minimum mark of no more than 5 percentage points below the module pass mark has been achieved in the module to be compensated.

+- (e) Taking the module mark to be compensated into account, an aggregate mark of 40% has been achieved for the qualification level of the undergraduate programme (except in the case of MEng Level 7 where an aggregate mark of 50% has been achieved). - (f) In the case of postgraduate programmes, taking the module mark to be compensated into account, an aggregate mark of 50% has been achieved. - (g) No compensation shall be permitted for any core project/dissertation/capstone module, as defined in the programme specification. - (h) PSRB requirements may exempt certain modules from compensation this will be articulated in the programme specifications.

+A student who receives a compensated pass in a module shall be awarded the credit for the module.
 The original component mark(s) (i.e. below the pass mark) shall be retained in the record of marks and used in the calculation of the aggregate mark for the stage or qualification.

-17.5 Options for the repeat of study
+17.5 Options for the retake of study